haydenfd/nfl_api_client/docs/data_access.md

 # Data Access

-This section touches on how to access data from various dynamic endpoints, how to access static data (such as player IDs, names),team IDs, and other IDs pertinent to the requests.
+This section explains how to retrieve data from dynamic endpoints, access static resources such as player and team IDs, and use various configuration options to tailor your requests.

-## Package Structure
+## **Package Structure**

-The package is structured such that each endpoint returns a container of datasets.
-Depending on the nature of the endpoint, this container may hold either one or multiple different datasets.
-A dataset in this context is a related grouping of data.
-For example, a team will have 3 different datasets for its depth chart - Offense, Defense, and Special Teams.
+This package is organized so that each endpoint returns a container of datasets.
+Depending on the endpoint, this container may include one or multiple datasets.
+A dataset is a logically grouped set of related data.
+For example, the TeamDepthChart endpoint returns three datasets: "OFFENSE", "DEFENSE", and "SPECIAL_TEAMS".

+### **Accessing Endpoint Data**
+To work with endpoint data:

+1. Instantiate the endpoint.
-To access the individual datasets, you must first get the particular dataset by name.
+2. Access the dataset by name.

-Then, there are 3 utility functions to render the data in your desired format - `get_json()`, `get_dict()`, and `get_dataframe()`.
+3. Render the dataset using utility methods: `get_json()`, `get_dict()`, or `get_dataframe()`.

 ```python